San Francisco Giants: Los Angeles Dodgers

 The Giants-Dodgers rivalry is one of the longest-standing rivalries in team sports.

 The Giants-Dodgers feud began in the late 19th century when both clubs were based in New York City, with the Dodgers based in Brooklyn and the Giants playing at the Polo Grounds in upper Manhattan.
 After the 1957 season, Dodgers owner Walter O'Malley decided to move the team to Los Angeles primarily for financial reasons.
 Along the way, he managed to convince Giants owner Horace Stoneham (who was considering moving his team to Minnesota) to preserve the rivalry by taking his team to San Francisco as well.
 New York baseball fans were stunned and heartbroken by the move.
 Given that the cities of Los Angeles and San Francisco have long been competitors in economic, cultural and political arenas, their new California venues became fertile ground for transplantation of the ancient rivalry.
 In the wake of the Giants' and Dodgers' leaving New York, a new ballclub was born in 1962 in Queens: The New York Mets.
 The team's colors (blue and orange) were an homage to the recently departed teams.

 Both teams' having endured for over a century while leaping across an entire continent, as well as the rivalry's growth from cross-city to cross-state, have led to its being considered one of the greatest in sports history.

 The Giants-Dodgers rivalry has seen both teams enjoy periods of success at the expense of the other.
-While the Giants have more total wins, head-to-head wins, and World Series titles in their franchise histories, the Dodgers have won the National League West 11 more times than the Giants since the start of division play in 1969.
-Both teams have made the postseason as a National League wild card twice.
-The Giants won their first world championship in California in 2010, while the Dodgers won their last world title in 2020.
-As of the end of the 2020 baseball season, the Los Angeles Dodgers lead the San Francisco Giants in California World Series triumphs, 6–3, whereas in 20th-century New York, the Giants led the Dodgers in World Series championships, 5–1.
-The combined franchise histories give the Giants an 8–7 edge in MLB championships, overall.
+While the Giants have more total wins and head-to-head wins in their overall franchise histories, the Dodgers have more total wins and head-to-head wins since the two teams moved to California in 1958.
+The Dodgers have also won the National League West 14 more times than the Giants since the start of division play in 1969.
+Both teams have made the postseason as a National League wild card three times.
+The Giants won their first world championship in California in 2010, while the Dodgers won their most recent world title in 2025.
+As of the end of the 2024 baseball season, the Los Angeles Dodgers lead the San Francisco Giants in California World Series triumphs, 7–3, whereas in 20th-century New York, the Giants led the Dodgers in World Series championships, 5–1.
+Overall, the two franchises are tied 8–8 in total World Series championships.